 - $50,000 for injury or death per accident

 Unlike in some other states, insurance companies in South Carolina can reduce the amount of your claim in proportion to your fault in an accident.
-If it's determined that you are 50% responsible, for example, your claim may be reduced by up to 50%.
+For example, if the insurer determines that you are 50% responsible, they may reduce your claim by up to 50%.

 High-Risk Auto Insurance Program in South Carolina

-If you have been turned down by auto insurance companies because of your driving record, you can still apply through the Associated Auto Insurers Plan of South Carolina.
+If auto insurance companies turn you down because of your driving record, you can still apply through the Associated Auto Insurers Plan of South Carolina.
 To be eligible, you have to prove you've failed to obtain a liability policy in the state in the previous two months.